sverrirs/mp4combine/README.md

 Will produce an output file (Barbie.mp4) of total 1:23 duration where the first 28 seconds are from Barbie1.mp4 and the remaining 55 seconds are from Barbie2.

+## Merging videos containing soft subtitles
+When merging videos containing subtitle tracks then the `--burnsubs` option can be specified so that the resulting combined file will have the default subtitle track embedded in the video.

+> It is not currently possible to merge soft subtitles (subtitles on separate tracks).

 ## Contributing

 I welcome any and all suggestions and fixes either through the issue system above or through pull-requests.